 When Prophet Ismail was a newborn baby, Prophet Ibrahim was tasked with leaving his wife Siti Hajar and Prophet Ismail in Mecca, which at the time was nothing more than a desert with no food and water.
-In between two hills, Safa and Marwa, Siti Hajar ran looking for water to feed her son.
+Siti Hajar ran back and forth between two hills, Safa and Marwa, looking for water to feed her son.

 In addition to this, Prophet Ibrahim and his son were the ones who built the Holy Kaaba, where Muslims go to perform the fifth pillar of Islam.

 The celebration of Aidiladha marks the end of the pilgrimage, where Hajar’s sacrifice between Safa and Marwa is commemorated as one of the rituals in Hajj and Umrah.

 Therefore, celebrating Aidiladha by sacrificing animals is not just for Prophet Ibrahim himself, but the sacrifices of his entire family.
 Their unwavering faith reflects the true meaning of being a Muslim, and Aidiladha gives hope that anyone can reach that high level of contentment.

 In front of Kaaba, every Muslim is one and the same no matter how good, rich, or sinful they are.
 Aidiladha reminds them of this, and strengthens the persaudaraan (brotherhood) among Muslims.

 But if one decides not to perform the sacrifice because of the lack of understanding of the underlying message, then the spirit of celebrating Aidiladha will simply be absent.

 Looking at this in the religious context, Muslims are forbidden to fast on the 1st of Syawal (the first day of hari raya Aidilfitri), but they are forbidden to fast on 10, 11, 12, and 13 Zulhijjah during Aidiladha.